|

 Meatless “meat”

 Former meat eaters who find themselves missing some of their favorite meat dishes may find that at least some of those dishes can be made with “meat analogs.”
 These are soy or grain based foods that are designed to resemble meat.
 For instance, you can make a “chicken” salad with a chicken analog or add “burger” to your tacos or chili.
-Since these are processed foods, it is not recommended that you use them all the time, but occasional use can add protein—and maybe some fun--to your diet.
-You could even have a “BLT” using fake bacon if you are so inclined.

 Vegetarian Babies and Children

-In most cases, breast milk is the best choice for babies—including vegetarian ones--because it contains the right quality and quantity of protein and other nutrients for your baby’s good health.
-If breast-feeding is not possible, there are soy-based formulas on the market for those who wish their baby to be a vegan.
 It is generally recommended that babies be on breast milk or formula for the first year of life, but cereals and other cooked vegetables and fruits can be added starting at six months.
 Wheat-based cereals should not be given before six months to avoid the development of allergies.
 Egg whites should not be given until the baby is at least one year old for the same reason.

 Baby food

 You can make your own baby food by first steaming and then pureeing fruits and vegetables in the blender.
 (Some people use ice cube trays to freeze portions of homemade baby food for future use.)
 As the child gets older, and can handle more texture, you can use a hand-crank baby food grinder to make the dishes you serve to the rest of the family, suitable for your young child.
-Remember not to add sugar or salt to baby foods that you make.
-If you buy baby food, look for brands without added salt, sugar or chemicals.

-Caveat: When you feed your baby, don’t rely on your own taste buds to decide if the food tastes good.
+--Caveat: When you feed your baby, don’t rely on your own taste buds to decide if the food tastes good.
 I once watched a grandmother feeding her grandchild a jar of chicken baby food.
 Grandma kept tasting the food and adding salt until the food tasted good to her and then she fed it to the child.
 The added salt was not only unnecessary since the baby’s taste buds are more sensitive, but it also was undesirable in terms of the baby’s health.

 By the age of two, your child should be able to eat most of the things that the rest of the family eats.
 However, you should avoid giving him nuts (unless they are in nut butters) due to the choking hazard.
-Always make sure that the foods you give your young child are in small enough pieces for him to easily handle without choking.

 Starting at a young age, encourage your child to eat a wide variety of foods, so that he will be more likely to get all of the nutrients he needs for growth and development.
 Junk foods should be avoided or kept to a minimum, since they can lead to obesity and poor nutritional status in children—vegetarian or otherwise.